 If you partner with a 3PL like ShipBob, creating and updating product bundles is easy to do.
-Not only does ShipBob fulfills orders quickly, but ecommerce brands can create a new bundle at any time using ShipBob’s intuitive dashboard.
+Not only does ShipBob fulfils orders quickly, but ecommerce brands can create a new bundle at any time using ShipBob’s intuitive dashboard.
 You can group multiple items together under one bundle, so they can be automatically shipped together.

-“Bundling in ShipBob is my favorite feature.
+“Bundling in ShipBob is my favourite feature.
 I can set up bundles quickly and it doesn’t change anything for customers on the front end, nor do I have to go to my packing company or manufacturer.
 I just link SKUs together in ShipBob and customers can buy 3-4 bracelets in a bundle.”